ZXEducation/mpv/DOCS/man/mpv.rst

     Seek backward or forward by 10 minutes.
 (This used to be mapped to PGUP/PGDWN without Shift.)

-b
-    Activate/deactivate debanding.

 d
-    Cycle the deinterlacing filter.
+    Activate/deactivate deinterlacer.

 A
     Cycle aspect ratio override.

-Ctrl+h
+Ctrl h
     Toggle hardware video decoding on/off.

 Alt+LEFT, Alt+RIGHT, Alt+UP, Alt+DOWN
     Move the video rectangle (panning).

-Alt++ and Alt+-
-    Change video zoom.
+Alt + and Alt -
+    Combining ``Alt`` with the ``+`` or ``-`` keys changes video zoom.

 Alt+BACKSPACE
     Reset the pan/zoom settings.

 F8
-    Show the playlist and the current position in it.
+    Show the playlist and the current position in it (useful only if a UI window is used, broken on the terminal).

 F9
-    Show the list of audio and subtitle streams.
+    Show the list of audio and subtitle streams (useful only if a UI window  is used, broken on the terminal).

 i and I
     Show/toggle an overlay displaying statistics about the currently playing file such as codec, framerate, number of dropped frames and so on.
 See `STATS`_ for more information.

-DEL
+del
     Cycle OSC visibility between never / auto (mouse-move) / always

 \`